karno-bh/crosswordist/README.md

 Example of a generated crossword.

 Generated examples in this document are done by some free found file of the English words.
-However, it seems that are not only English words, but whatever is typed whenever in some text :-).
+However, it seems that are not only English words, but whatever whenever typed in some text :-).
 So, I don't know if those words either exist or not, valid or invalid. **These words just exist in the file of all English words that I have**.